-When to File a Crop Insurance Claim (Answer-first)
+When Should You File a Crop Insurance Claim?

 Small and marginal farmers in India face a range of challenges that threaten their livelihoods: